Reward-Forcing: Autoregressive Video Generation with Reward Feedback: Experimental Results

-Following prior works~\cite{yin2025causvid, huang2025self}, we report aggregated scores in Tab.~\ref{tab:main}, with selected metrics plot in Fig.~\ref{fig:vbench-plot}. .
 Overall, standard bidirectional teacher models tend to perform better than autoregressive models in many aspects.
-For instance, the bidirectional model Wan2.1~\cite{wan2025wan} achieves a total score of 84.26, whereas CausVid~\cite{yin2025causvid} attains a lower score of 81.20, likely due to architectural differences and a mismatch between training and inference procedures.
-Self Forcing~\cite{huang2025self} attempts to address this issue by incorporating self-rollout during training, which helps reduce the discrepancy and leads to improved results.
-However, since it is distilled from the teacher using DMD~\cite{yin2024improved}, its performance remains largely comparable to that of the bidirectional model with same size.
+For instance, the bidirectional model Wan2.1~\citep{wan2025wan} achieves a total score of 84.26, whereas CausVid~\citep{yin2025causvid} attains a lower score of 81.20, likely due to architectural differences and a mismatch between training and inference procedures.
+Self Forcing~\citep{huang2025self} attempts to address this issue by incorporating self-rollout during training, which helps reduce the discrepancy and leads to improved results.
+However, since it is distilled from the teacher using DMD~\citep{yin2024improved}, its performance remains largely comparable to that of the bidirectional model with same size.

 Our method, despite being relatively simple and not relying on extensive heterogeneous distillation between bidirectional teacher and autoregressive student model, achieves competitive results and shows encouraging signs in comparison to both the bidirectional model and recent autoregressive baselines.
 For example, it achieves a quality score of 85.81, slightly higher than the 85.25 obtained by state-of-the-art frame-wise Self Forcing.
 It also reaches a total score of 84.92, outperforming the second-best score achieved by the chunk-wise Self Forcing model.
 As shown in Fig.~\ref{fig:vbench-plot}, our method performs favorably on several individual dimensions, such as aesthetic quality and dynamic degree.